Call our help center at 216.738.2067

 Hunger Education

-Speakers Bureau Presentations
+Speakers Bureau Presentations and Tour Requests

-Greater Cleveland Food Bank staff and skill-based volunteer speakers are available to engage your group about the Food Bank’s work.
-Our Speakers Bureau members will speak to your group about the mission of the Food Bank, how we operate, what the need looks like in Northeast Ohio, and how to get involved.
-These presentations are usually 20-40 minutes in length and are available year-round.
+GCFB staff and skill-based volunteer Speakers Bureau members are available to engage your group around the Food Bank’s work.
+Our speakers can present an overview to your group on how we operate, what the need looks like in Northeast Ohio, and how to get involved.
+These presentations are usually 15-45 minutes in length and are available both on- and offsite.
+We also offer tours of our state-of-art facilities.

 If you are interested in inviting a member of the Speakers Bureau to speak at your event or meeting, please fill out this presentation request form.